SergioRAgostinho/cvxpnpl/README.md

 python setup.py install
 ```

-## Examples

-The library exposes 3 public functions: `pnp`, `pnl` and `pnpl`.
-You can find a couple of examples showing how to use each in the [examples folder](https://github.com/SergioRAgostinho/cvxpnpl/blob/master/examples).

-## SDP Solver, BLAS and LAPACK
+### SDP Solver, BLAS and LAPACK

 cvxpnpl makes use of [cvxpy](https://www.cvxpy.org/) as its opaque convex solver.
 However, cvxpy is only an abstraction layer and invokes [SCS](https://github.com/cvxgrp/scs) to obtain a solution to the underlying SDP problem.
 SCS requires BLAS and LAPACK which can be painful to set up for Windows users.
 With that in mind, I **really recommend that you install cvxpy through their anaconda channel**, as it will abstract away all of this dependency setup.

+## Examples

+The library exposes 3 public functions: `pnp`, `pnl` and `pnpl`.
+You can find a couple of examples showing how to use each in the [examples folder](https://github.com/SergioRAgostinho/cvxpnpl/blob/master/examples).

+## Benchmarks

+A number of benchmarks were conducted in order to validate the robustness of cvxpnpl in various scenarios and compare it against other methods.
+Please check the dedicated [README](https://github.com/SergioRAgostinho/cvxpnpl/blob/master/benchmarks/README.md) page on the topic.